All About Japanese JLPT 2026 Exam

 The cost is minimal compared to other language tests, such as CELI, DELF, TestDaF, HSK, and DELE.

-The price is roughly US $100 in the USA.
-In contrast, it ranges between ₹ $1400 and $1600 in India and ₱ $1,100 to ₱ $1,500 in the Philippines.
+The price is approximately US$ 100 in the USA.
+In contrast, it ranges from ₹ 1400 to ₹ 1600 in India and from ₱ 1,100 to ₱ 1,500 in the Philippines.

 Likewise, the fee is between €70 to €100 in Europe.
 You can take the test for €75 in Belgium, €90 in Germany, and £100 in England.
-The exam fee in India varies between ₹1400 to ₹2000, depending on levels.
+The exam fee in India ranges from ₹1400 to ₹2000, depending on the level.

 How should I prepare for the exam?